Do you ever feel like librarians are speaking a different language? Sort out library jargon with this glossary of library terms.

 A library department where you can find librarians, assistants, and a collection of materials to help you with your research

-Also a synonym for citation.
+A synonym for citation.

 A rigorous selection process of publications by scholars in the field.
 Also called peer-reviewed.
 See scholarly journal.